kentyucra/data_engineering_course_lab1/README.md

 http://localhost:3000
 ```

-From another computer on the same local network, use the Mac mini/server IP:
+From another computer on the same local network, use the host machine IP:

 ```text
 http://SERVER_IP:3000